About

 1. Firstly, the Greater Part Of Mental Health Problems Are Not Serious Nor Everlasting

-Although mental health is linked with serious mental conditions, the phrase indicates a gamut of issues from good health to grave maladies..
-The major chunk of mental health issues are in fact mild to moderate but it is construed as critical and everlasting.
-Global figures put the number at 300 million who are affected by depression.
+Although we link mental health with serious mental conditions, the phrase indicates a gamut of issues from good health to grave maladies.
+The major chunk of mental health issues is, in fact, mild to moderate, but construed as critical and everlasting.
+A global figure of people has depression.
+People who are experiencing these problems may want to seek out professional help so they can manage what they are going through in a better way.
+Denver therapist Rachel Cohen practices DBT for people who experience intense emotions.

-2. Astonishingly, by The Time We Reach 2050 Nearly 152 Million People Are Projected To Suffer From Dementia.
+2. Astonishingly, by The Time We Reach 2050 Nearly 152 Million People Are Projected To Have Dementia.

-It is unbelievable but true that every 3 seconds a patient is detected with signs of.
-Dementia.
-The symptoms of Dementia and Alzheimer’s is memory loss, erratic behaviour, disorientation, struggle with routine chores.
-This adds up to nearly 10 million new cases every year from all around the world.
-This aggregates to more than 50 million stricken patients.
+It is unbelievable but true that every 3 seconds; they detect a patient with signs of dementia.
+Dementia and Alzheimer’s symptoms include memory loss, erratic behaviour, confusion, and difficulty with daily tasks.
+This results in nearly 10 million fresh cases annually worldwide, with a total of over 50 million affected patients.

 3. Weirdly, The Millennials Are Emotionally Affected With Eco-Anxiety And Their Number Is Growing.